 Ongoing (Post-Implementation) Support

 Day-to-day, post-implementation support can make or break your HR/payroll vendor relationship.
-Sure, the vendor may have a robust and modern system but the day that something goes wrong you’re going to want someone on the other side who knows what they’re doing.
+Sure, the vendor may have a robust and modern system.
+However, the day that something goes wrong, you will want someone on the other side who knows what they’re doing.
 Consider asking the following questions about the vendor’s ongoing support structure:

-1. Is there a flat monthly cost for unlimited technical support or is it usage-based?
+- Is there a flat monthly cost for unlimited technical support, or is it usage-based?

-2. How are technical issues resolved, via phone, email, remote desktop?
+- Are technical issues resolved via phone, email or remote desktop?

-3. Is there a dedicated person who will be handling all support issues or is there a general phone number for all technical inquiries?
+- Is there a dedicated person who handles all support issues or must one dial a general phone number for all technical inquiries?

-4. How many employees make up the support department?
+- How many employees comprise the support department?

 As part of the contract, you might be asked to sign a document called a Service Level Agreement (SLA).
-If you don’t see one—request that it is added.
+If you don’t see one—request that it be added.
 An SLA records the common understanding about the services, priorities, responsibilities and level of service between you and the HR/Payroll vendor.
-It is used as a reference in case there is a disagreement later over the quality of service you receive.
+It is used as a reference in case a disagreement arises later over the quality of service you receive.

-Checking references on an HRIS/payroll system is always recommended—especially when it comes to service.
-Ask the vendor’s clients about ease of implementation, the quality of training received and responsiveness and courtesy of ongoing support.
-Remember, vendors will probably provide you with clients they know are happy with their services so be wary of rehearsed-sounding recommendations and ask for specific examples to back up their recommendations.
+Checking references on a HRIS/payroll system is always recommended—especially regarding service matters.
+Ask the vendor’s clients about ease of implementation, the quality of training received and the responsiveness and courtesy of ongoing support.
+Remember, vendors will probably provide you with pleased clients so be wary of rehearsed-sounding recommendations and ask for specific examples to back up their recommendations.

-Many times in the HRIS and payroll selection process we can become overwhelmed with the technical side and overlook the support element.
-However, the level of support that an HRIS or payroll vendor provides is paramount in your overall satisfaction with the solution.
-Make sure to set aside enough time to research a vendor’s support structure—trust me, it’s time well spent.
+Many times in the HRIS and payroll selection process, we can become overwhelmed with the technical side and overlook the support element.
+However, the level of support that a HRIS or payroll vendor provides is paramount in your overall satisfaction with the solution.
+Make sure to set aside enough time to research a vendor’s support structure.